Ballincollig Royal Gunpowder Mills: Decline

 From the 1870s, the number of coopers in the Ballincollig Powder Mills declined.
 Some of this was due to the decline of production, but some was due to the use of metal canisters to hold powder as the mills changed their production to sporting powders.
 Some of the decline was also due to the importation of barrels from Royal Arsenal, Woolwich.

 After a temporary problem in the summer of 1886, when the mills were closed to the lack of water, there was a general distress in 1889 amongst the powder mill workers, but the coopers were particularly hard hit.
 "All the coopers are idle for a considerable period; several have gone to England… the remainder…are watching every chance that may turn up to give them employment… but they cannot succeed.

 The difficulties the coopers experience lead to industrial trouble.
 In 1892, the coopers were in dispute with the management over the importation of powder barrels which meant that for the previous 3 months coopers were only able to earn twelve shillings a week.

 In 1886, the coopers were again in dispute over the introduction of new machinery which would cut their "already low wages" by 33 per cent.
 When they refused to accept the managers terms they went out on strike.
 Eventually, the manager agreed to take back all but three who were regarded as ringleaders, who should be suspended for some time at least as "an example".
 The company threatened the closure of the cooperage and the use of machine made casks.
 There was a general decline in coopering in Cork at the end of the last century so that efforts to get the permission of the Cork coopers society to try to find work in the city were in vain.

 As a result of the decline in demand for coopering, coopers and their families started to emigrate to England in 1889.
 Some went to find work in England and Scotland.
 Others found work elsewhere in Ireland, at least temporarily.
 In 1886 the Cork Coopers were not pleased when they heard that Ballincollig coopers had found work in Limerick.
 When the Powder Mills finally closed in June 1903, coopers still appealed to the coopers society to allow them to find work in Cork City, but the society refused.

 Manufacturing hazards

 During the nineteenth century the manufacture of gunpowder at Ballincollig, and its transportation through Cork City, caused much concern and some fatal accidents.
 From the opening years of the century the hazards associated with transporting such a hazardous substance through busy streets were evident.

-A number of accidents occurred in the mills early in the century.
-On 10 November 1803, two barrels of gunpowder exploded in the processing shed and five men perished in the blast.
-Five years later, on 25 August 1808 a "dreadful explosion" at the mill claimed further lives.
-The shock waves from both of these blasts were felt in Cork.
-But the city itself also experienced the dangers associated with gunpowder.
+Multiple explosions occurred at the gunpowder mills, including: